AlviJohn/IIITB_MachineLearning/README.md

 # IIITB_MachineLearning
-Codes and resources from PGDML from IIITB
+Codes and resources from PGDML, IIITB